Gambit1583/Diabetes-App/README.md

 ## Overview

-**GlucoGroove** is a Django-based online blog application that allows users to register, log in, create new blog posts, leave comments, upvote or downvote comments, and interact with other users' posts.
+**GlucoGroove** is a Django-based online blog application that allows users to register, log in, create new blog posts, leave comments, and interact with other users' posts.
 The application is designed to provide a platform for sharing and discussing experiences related to diabetes.
 The hope is to create an online community for those with diabetes while giving the user a private space to record and track their blood sugars, food intake and general record their daily lives in a safe space.